Daria Saville: 2022: Lowest ranked quarterfinalist in Miami Open history, return to top 50, second ACL injury

 Saville began her season at the Adelaide International 1, defeating Caty McNally and Katie Boulter in qualifying, before losing to Iga Świątek in the first round.
 She received a wildcard into the Adelaide International 2, but again lost in the first round to Ana Konjuh.
 Receiving another wildcard into the main draw of the Australian Open, she lost in the first round to Rebecca Peterson.
 Using a protected ranking, Saville entered the Abierto Zapopan ranked No. 627 in the world.
 She defeated reigning US Open champion and top seed, Emma Raducanu, in the first round and Caroline Dolehide in the second, before losing to eventual champion Sloane Stephens in the quarterfinals.
 This run saw her ranking rise to No. 410.

 In March, Saville made it through qualifying at Indian Wells, defeating Kamilla Rakhimova and Magdalena Fręch.
-She bested Zhang Shuai in the first round before defeating ninth seed Ons Jabeur in the second; this was Saville's first top-10 win since 2018.
+She beat Zhang Shuai in the first round before defeating ninth seed Ons Jabeur in the second; this was Saville's first top-10 win since 2018.
 She then defeated 20th seed Elise Mertens, before retiring in the fourth round against eventual finalist and sixth seed Maria Sakkari.
-The following week, she received a main draw wildcard to compete at the Miami Open.
+The following week, she received a main-draw wildcard to compete at the Miami Open.
 She reached the quarterfinals, defeating Greet Minnen, lucky loser Harmony Tan, Kateřina Siniaková, and lucky loser Lucia Bronzetti.
-She became the lowest ranked Miami quarterfinalist in history, ranked No. 249 in the world at the time.
+She became the lowest ranked Miami quarterfinalist in history, ranked No. 249 at the time.
 She lost to 22nd seed Belinda Bencic in the quarterfinals.

-At the German Open, she reached the second round as a qualifier.
+At the German Open in Berlin, she reached the second round as a qualifier.
 As a result, she returned to the top 100 in the singles rankings.

 At the Washington Open, Saville reached the semifinals, beating the top seed and world No. 7, Jessica Pegula, en route.
 Next, she lost to sixth seed Kaia Kanepi.
 As a result, she reached her highest ranking since her return from injury..
 At the Pan Pacific Open in Tokyo, Saville tore her ACL while playing against home favourite Naomi Osaka in her opening-round match.
-She has since undergone surgery and is expected to return in July/August 2023.
+She has since undergone surgery and has now returned to playing at the WTA event in Birmingham.